-Many times over the last few years, I have heard the assertion that the Apostle Paul (Shaliach Sha'ul) was not a tent-maker, as most Bibles render it.
+Many times over the last 15 years, I have heard the assertion that the Apostle Paul (Rav.
+Sha'ul) was not a tent-maker, as most Bibles render it.
 Rather, he was a tallit-maker.
-This assertion is even popularized in some newer Bible versions and Messianic-flavored commentaries.
+This assertion is even popularized in some Hebrew Roots Bible versions and HR-flavored commentaries.
 Indeed, so common is the acceptance of this belief, that few even question it.
-But I would ask the question…why?
+But one should be compelled to ask…why?
 Why does one need Paul to be a tallit-maker?
 Does it render him somehow more Jewish?
 Does it, in some way, make him any more of an Apostle?
 What do we gain by claiming this understanding?
-I'll let those questions hang there for a moment, while addressing the issue Scripturally.
+I'll let those questions hang there for a moment, while addressing the issue at hand.

-In addition to the above stated belief that many have that Paul was a tallit-maker, the following verses are often quoted in support of this:
+In addition to the above stated belief that many assert that Paul was a tallit-maker, the following verses are often quoted in support of this:

 So there is the background.
 Now let's work on definitions.

 First, what is a tallit?
 What is the purpose of it?
 The purpose of a tallit is merely to be a "four-cornered garment" that holds tsitsiyot (tassels/fringes).
 That is all.
-There is no Biblical command to wear a tallit, only to wear tsitsiyot.
+There is no Biblical command to wear a tallit, only to wear tsitsiyot (Numbers 15).
 The tallit, however, was invented as a way to hold the tsitsiyot and thus fulfill the command of the fringes.

 Next, what word is used when it calls Paul a tent-maker?
 This is the Greek word σκηνοποιός (skeno-poios).
 This word appears only one time, and that is in Acts 18:3.
 The word is a noun, composed of two other Greek words.
 These are the noun σκηνή (skene), meaning "tabernacle, booth, tent, dwelling;" and the verb ποιέω (poieoh), meaning "to make, do, manufacture."
 Indeed, in the Greek Septuagint, the word translated as "tent" in Ex.
 33:8 is, yet again, skene.

 But let's go further.
 Let's look at the logic presented here.
-Not only was Paul a skene-maker, but so were Aquila and Priscilla.
-This means that this was an actual trade, or business.
+Not only was Paul a skene-maker, but so were Priscilla and Aquilla.
+This means that this was an actual trade or business.
 This was a way to make a living.
-These three individuals were all Jews, and all frequented the areas of the Diaspora, especially by Priscilla and Aquila.
+These three individuals were all Jews and all frequented the areas of the Diaspora, especially Priscilla and Aquila.
 This means that whatever they were selling, they could make a living.
 This is not the case with selling talitot to Jews, especially those in the Diaspora, who were far more Hellenistic than those in Jerusalem.
 Further, since the custom of the tallit was not yet a requirement, there is no reason to assume that every observant Jew would have needed one.

 Further still, let's look at how some of the early translations of the Greek texts render this word, "tent-maker" to find out how the various people understood it.